mk2510/QPSBGD/README.md

 ## Getting Started
 - The repository can be cloned with <br/>
 `git clone https://github.com/mk2510/QPSBGD/` <br/>
--We recommend the user to set up a conda environment with
+- We recommend the user to set up a conda environment with
 ```
 conda create --name QPSBGD --file requirements.txt
 ```